CheopsForTheEdge/cheops/README.md

 shows that all node can talk to all other nodes, but only the information related to a specific node are sent to it.

-The data model is defined in model/ : it might make sense to explore it to understand the following sections.
+The data model is defined in [model/](model/) : it might make sense to explore it to understand the following sections.

-Requests are always shell commands right now.
-The application is expected to be used through such commands.
+Requests are always shell commands to be executed in a standard Debian environment right now.
+The application is expected to be usable through such commands.
 The shell commands can be anything that will run on the nodes and will be executed by the Cheops process: as such, no security is in place and the user has the same rights as the Cheops process.
-It is possible to send files along with the command if those files are needed for the command to execute: they will be stored along the command, be replicated together, etc...
+It is possible to send files along with the command if those files are needed for the command to
+execute: they will be stored along the command, be replicated together, etc...

 Cheops is written in Go because it is a solid production-ready language with good primitives for concurrent jobs and synchronization work.